Today’s the 5th of June 2021 and, energetically speaking, we’re in Summer.

-The difference comes first from the fact the Chinese calendar isn’t a sun calendar but a lunar-solar one, that is to say it takes into equal account the movements of the sun and the moon, and its months last between 29 to 30 days.
+The difference comes first from the fact the Chinese calendar isn’t a sun calendar but a lunar-solar one, that is to say it takes into equal account the movements of the sun and the moon, and its months last between 29 and 30 days.

 The Red and the Black

 Second, the way this calendar unfolds is based on the observation of nature and on the constant inseparable movement of Yin-Yang.
-Yin relates to the feminine principle, darknening, getting colder, flexibility, slowing down, growing still, intuition, densification, potentiality.
+Yin relates to the feminine principle, darkening, getting colder, flexibility, slowing down, growing still, intuition, densification, potentiality.
 Yang relates to the masculine principle, getting brighter, getting warmer, logic, firmness, the non-physical, action in the usual sense of the term.

-Yin-Yang are not opposite and none is best than the other, they are vital complements.
+Yin-Yang are not opposite and none is better than the other, they are vital complements.
 In fact, more than vital complements, they are two aspects of one single life movement.
 You can’t experience day if you don’t experience night, ground and seeds need latency to manifest their creation potential.
 From Yin, Yang develops, turns into Yin which gives birth to Yang etc. Furthermore, nothing we may experience is purely Yin or purely Yang, this is what this famous symbol represents.

 A calendar based on the observation of nature